junszhao/oxfordccai/content/post/20-24-10-spi/index.md

 Read more about the research discussed in this talk:

-- Wang et al. 2021 Protection or Punishment?
+- Wang et al (2021).
+Protection or Punishment?
 Relating the Design Space of Parental Control Apps and Perceptions about Them to Support Parenting for Online Safety.
 CSCW 2021. https://doi.org/https://doi.org/10.1145/3476084
-- Zhao et al (2024).KOALA Hero Toolkit: A New Approach to Inform Families of Mobile Datafication Risks.
+- Zhao et al (2024).
+KOALA Hero Toolkit: A New Approach to Inform Families of Mobile Datafication Risks.
 In CHI24. https://doi/10.1145/3613904.3642283
-- Wang et al. Treat me as your friend, not a number in your database: Co-designing with Children to Cope with Datafication Online.
+- Wang et al (2023).
+Treat me as your friend, not a number in your database: Co-designing with Children to Cope with Datafication Online.
 In CHI’23. https://doi.org/https://doi.org/10.1145/3544548.3580933
-- Wang et al. .
+- Wang et al (2024).
 CHAITok: A Proof-of-Concept System Supporting Children's Sense of Data Autonomy on Social Media.
 In CHI24. https://doi.org/https://doi.org/10.1145/3613904.3642294

 - https://chaild.org
 - https://aiethicaldesign.org/